Musique

 Disc Services (UK)

-"I haven't followed Serge Blenner for some years now but
+"I haven't followed Serge Blenner for some years now but this

-from trends.
-Without restrictions he makes the music he wants
+Without restrictions he makes the music he wants to make and that

-to make and that is an unique sound.
-The best results can be heard
+is an unique sound.
+The best results can be heard on albums like

-on albums like "Equateur" from 1988 and "Cosmos"
+"Equateur" from 1988 and "Cosmos" from 1990.

-in "Arabèsque" and "Côte d'Ivoire", there
+and "Côte d'Ivoire", there are also some ethnical rhythms

-piano can be heard.
-Some of the tracks as "Culliculum",
+and in other pieces a romantic piano can be heard.
+Some of the tracks

-the fantastic "Evasion" and "Mythique" have
+as "Culliculum", the fantastic "Evasion" and

-such a gloomy atmosphere that they almost can be used as a soundtrack
+"Mythique" have such a gloomy atmosphere that they almost

-for a film about World War II.
-Again, the orchestral sounds are
+can be used as a soundtrack for a film about World War II.
+Again,

-not to be seperated from the original instruments". © Paul
+the orchestral sounds are not to be seperated from the original

 "...So ist "Ars Oratoria" (zu deutsch: die Kunst

-des Ausdrucks) der bisherige Höhepunkt der Blenner- schen
+des Ausdrucks) der bisherige Höhepunkt der Blenner- schen "Zumutungen"

-ein Musikstudium wäre nicht schlecht... denn seine Musik
+nicht schlecht... denn seine Musik ist ein Kopffilm par excellence

-ist ein Kopffilm par excellence - einer für klare Köpfe".
+- einer für klare Köpfe".

 Albrecht Piltz, Keyboards (Germany)

-"This new studio album from Serge Blenner combines short
+"This new studio album from Serge Blenner combines short movements

-listened to a Blenner album, treat yourself !".
+a Blenner album, treat yourself !".

 Bradford Warner, SoundDesign